-For more information on the appropriate use of a power meter in a SNIA EmeraldTM Power Efficiency see Error!
-Reference source not found..
+For more information on the appropriate use of a power meter in a SNIA EmeraldTM Power Efficiency see 7.3.16.
 For more information on the selection criteria for power meters and the approval process for adding a new meter to this list, please contact the SNIA.